kellysun0124/Library-Automation---Java/README.md

 ## To Launch GUI for Library System follow these steps!

-### Step 1 Download the JavaProgram2.Zip File that is in repository
+### Step 1 Download the Finalproject.Zip File that is in repository

 ### Step 2 Import the .zip file to NETBEANS and Make sure that NETBEANS has JAVAFX installed before hand